Joyce Maynard

-Daphne Joyce Maynard (born November 5, 1953) is an American novelist and journalist.
+Joyce Maynard (born November 5, 1953) is an American novelist and journalist.
 She began her career in journalism in the 1970s, writing for several publications, most notably Seventeen magazine and The New York Times.
 Maynard contributed to Mademoiselle and Harrowsmith magazines in the 1980s, while also beginning a career as a novelist with the publication of her first novel, Baby Love (1981).
-Her second novel, To Die For (1992), drew from the Pamela Smart murder case and was adapted into the 1995 film of the same name.
-Maynard received significant media attention in 1998 with the publication of her memoir At Home in the World, which deals with her affair with J. D. Salinger.
+Her second novel, To Die For (1992), drew on the Pamela Smart murder case and was adapted by Gus Van Sant into the film To Die For in 1995.
+Maynard received significant media attention in 1998 with the publication of her memoir At Home in the World, in which she describes her relationship with J. D. Salinger.

 Maynard has published novels in a wide range of literary genres, including fiction, young adult fiction, and true crime.
-Her sixth novel, Labor Day (2009), was adapted into the 2013 film of the same name, directed by Jason Reitman.
-Her most recent novels include The Good Daughters (2010), After Her (2013), Under the Influence (2016), and Count the Ways (2021).
+Her sixth novel, Labor Day (2009), was adapted into the 2013 film Labor Day, directed by Jason Reitman.
+Her recent novels include Under the Influence (2016), Count the Ways (2021), The Bird Hotel (2023), and How the Light Gets In (2024).

 Early life

-Maynard was born in Durham, New Hampshire, the daughter of Fredelle (née Bruser), a journalist, writer, and English teacher, and Max Maynard, a painter and professor of English at the University of New Hampshire (and brother of theologian Theodore Maynard).
+Maynard was born in Durham, New Hampshire, to Fredelle (née Bruser), a journalist, writer, and English teacher, and Max Maynard, a painter and professor of English at the University of New Hampshire (and brother of theologian Theodore Maynard).
 Her father was born in India to English missionary parents and later moved to Canada; her mother was born in Saskatchewan to Jewish immigrants from Russia.
+Maynard has an older sister, Rona.